Scans of the 16 page booklet titled The Delves by Henry E. Green, circa 1984

 Around 1920 Frederick took six photographs on glass negatives showing various buildings in Walsall town centre very late at night.
 The images have an eerie look about them and it makes one wonder who…. or what lurks in the shadows?

 Plate cameras were bulky things to lug around and taking photographs with them, even in good light was tricky so to do this in darkness was the ultimate challenge.
-Frederick didn’t make a bad job of it as you will see, only one photograph suffered from some camera movement. « Read the rest of this entry »
+Frederick didn’t make a bad job of it as you will see, only one photograph suffered from some camera movement.
+Read More »

 Although Job Toon, the central character in this story was not originally from Walsall he did live in the town in his early life and also ended his days there.
 In the years in between he became a jockey, head lad, assistant trainer, trainer/stud manager and finally, the licensee of the New Inn, John Street, Walsall.
 How many other Walsall publicans can say they came second in the Irish Derby as a jockey and then won the same race a few years later as a trainer?